WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

   - DNS over HTTPS
   - DNS Servers
   - Any Certificate names
+  - Any iOS Terms such as General, VPN and Device Management, Files etc

   - And any others if you feel the need to after consulting me